SvenBunge/hs_kostalInverterModbusTCP/README.md

-# hs_modbus_tcp
+# Kostal-Wechselrichter ModbusTCP (14180)
 Gira Homeserver Logikmodule to poll power values from Kostal solar energy inverter via Modbus TCP.

 ## Developer Notes

 Developed for HomeServer 4.10.
+Works on 4.11 as well!
-Licensed under the LGPL to keep all copies & forks free as well!
+Licensed under the LGPL to keep all copies & forks free!

 :exclamation: **If you fork this project and distribute the module by your own CHANGE the Logikbaustein-ID because 14180 is only for this one and registered to @SvenBunge !!** :exclamation:

 If something is wired, wrong or you need something: Just open an issue.
-Even better: Fix the issue by yourself and fill a pull request as well.
+Even better: Fix the issue by yourself and fill a pull request.

 ## Installation